Live aus Berlin

 The performance of "Bück dich" ("Bend down", "Bend over") is controversial.
 The mimed portrayal of anal sex using a water-squirting dildo led to the video being given an 18 certificate in Europe.
-The first DVD release of the concert does not include the performance, although it is included on the VHS and CD releases and the 2020 reissue of the DVD.
+The first DVD release of the concert does not include the performance, although it is included on the uncensored version of the VHS and CD releases and the 2020 reissue of the DVD.